Homemade Koi & Goldfish Food Recipes (Healthy Pellets & Pastes)

 2) Protein Sources & Options

-- Product photos are not exact, colors and sizes may
+- Please note: All product photos are not exact, product color and sizes may vary a little.

 Koi have evolved to readily digest plant-based proteins, and can be combined with natural animal proteins, such as bloodworms and shrimp, for a varied source of vitamins, minerals, amino acids.
 Common plant-based protein sources for koi are soybeans, spirulina, and wheat germ, and preferred animal-based proteins include krill, shrimp, and insects – all of which can be bought fresh, frozen, or freeze-dried – check here for prices.
 If you’re wanting to use only fresh ingredients, you can simply check your local supermarket for fresh krill or shrimp which can be blended into foods.